NethServer/nethsecurity-docs/monitoring.rst

 Real time monitoring stores data in RAM and resets at every machine reboot.

 The ``Real time monitor`` page provides a comprehensive overview of the firewall's performance and status, with detailed insights into network traffic.
-It's divided into four main sections: ``Traffic``, ``Connectivity``, ``VPN``, and ``Security``.
+It's divided into four main sections: ``Traffic``, ``Connectivity``, ``VPN``,  ``Security`` and ``Instant Traffic``.

 Traffic
 -------

-The below charts reads data from `dpireport <https://dev.nethsecurity.org/packages/ns-report/>`_ daemon and Netify stats plugin:
+The below charts reads data from `dpireport <https://dev.nethsecurity.org/packages/ns-report/>`_ daemon:

-- ``Total daily traffic``:
+- ``Daily total traffic``:
   this counter shows the total volume of data transferred through the firewall for the current day.

 - ``Recent traffic``:
-  the daily traffic histogram visually represents network traffic over time, updating every 2 minutes.
+  the daily traffic histogram visually represents network traffic over time, updated every 60 minutes.
   It helps identify busy periods and analyze traffic fluctuations throughout the day.
   Sudden spikes or dips could indicate potential performance issues or security threats.

-Today traffic is divided into four categories, each chart display only most active items:

-- ``Protocol``:
+- ``Local Hosts``:
-  this chart shows the breakdown of daily traffic by protocol (e.g., HTTP, HTTPS, FTP).
-  It is useful for identifying which protocols are consuming the most bandwidth and ensuring that network resources are being used appropriately.
-  High usage of unfamiliar protocols may indicate unauthorized activities.
+  this chart focuses on internal (local) hosts and their traffic.
+It helps identify the most active devices on the network, aiding in bandwidth management and detection of potential internal security risks, such as compromised devices generating unexpected traffic.

 - ``Applications``:
   this chart displays traffic by application, allowing you to monitor which software or services are generating the most traffic.